South Farmingdale, New York

 South Farmingdale is a hamlet and census-designated place (CDP) in the Town of Oyster Bay in Nassau County, on the South Shore of Long Island, in New York, United States.
-The population of the CDP was 14,486 at the 2010 census.
+It is considered part of the Greater Farmingdale area, which is anchored by the Incorporated Village of Farmingdale.
+The population of the CDP was 14,345 at the time of the 2020 census.

-The hamlet is anchored by (and often identified as part of) neighboring Farmingdale, and is served by the Farmingdale Post Office, Farmingdale School District, and Farmingdale Library.

 History

 South Farmingdale's name reflects its geographic location immediately south of and adjacent to the Incorporated Village of Farmingdale.

 A railroad station named South Farmingdale previously existed in the hamlet on the Central Branch of the Long Island Rail Road.
 It had originally opened in 1873 and closed in 1898, and then reopened in 1936 and closed for the final time in 1972.

 Geography

 According to the United States Census Bureau, South Farmingdale has a total area of 2.2 square miles (5.7 km2), all land.

 The CDP gained territory between the 1990 census and the 2000 census.